mlafrat/COP4331/README.md

 ## 4. Running the Backend
-1. Open a SECOND terminal (be sure to leave your backend server running on port 3001!)
+1. Open a SECOND terminal (be sure to leave your react app running on port 3000!)
 2. Install Dependencies:

    In your terminal, run the following command to install the necessary dependencies: